-Our expert surveyors’ competence is based on knowledge and experience gained over many years of practise in a variety of fields of work combined with ongoing CPD work in specialist areas.
-Experience and knowledge of court and civil procedure rules is derived from practical involvement and training.
+Our expert surveyors’ competence is based on knowledge and experience gained over many years of practice in a variety of fields of work combined with ongoing CPD work in specialist areas.
+Experience and knowledge of court and civil procedure rules are derived from practical involvement and training.

 Design Pathology: We interrogate design issues developed over a broad range of projects involving differing client criteria.

 Construction Pathology: We assess constructional form using knowledge and experience of traditional, system build, and modern methods of construction.

 Statutory Requirements: we interpret the full range of statutory regulations against the design and construction criteria of the project/contract.

 Contract Procedure: We assess the contractual requirements from a practical knowledge of the use of the major JCT contract forms of procurement.

 Negligence: We assess the performance of professionals based on our own experience.